 Japan's Cheap Homes

-"I don't think I could ever own a house in Australia.
-And I mean, my friends are paying 600 or $700,000 for a one-bedroom apartment, let alone a house," says Dara Robinson, a Queenslander who has relocated to Japan in the hunt for more affordable housing.
+"I don't think I could ever own a house in Australia," says Dara Robinson, a Queenslander who has relocated to Japan in the hunt for more affordable housing.
 "More than 90% of Japan’s 125 million residents live in cities…a population trend that has left roughly 14 per cent of the country’s overall housing stock empty."
-SBS reports.
-For Dara, and thousands of Australians like her, the millions of abandoned akiya in the Japanese countryside are attractive candidates for the chance to own a property.
-These Australian first-time buyers are welcomed by the Japanese locals: "the country has among the highest inheritance tax rates in the world.
-The top rate stands at 55 per cent – leaving many Japanese not wanting to inherit their family home."
+These Australian first-time buyers are welcomed by the Japanese locals: "the country has among the highest inheritance tax rates.”
 Foreign buyers provide a cheap and easy way to bypass this financial blow for Japanese inheritors, or for those looking to move from the countryside to the city.

 FULL SYNOPSIS